Coney Island: Transportation

 A bus terminal beneath the Stillwell Avenue station serves the to Prospect Park, the to Sea Gate, the to Bay Ridge, and the to Canarsie and Starrett City.
 Additionally, the runs from Sea Gate to Sheepshead Bay.
 The and both make stops on the neighborhood's border with Brighton Beach along Ocean Parkway, between Shore Parkway, Neptune and Brighton Beach Avenues.
 The provide express bus service to Manhattan.

 The three main west–east arteries in the neighborhood are (from north to south) Neptune Avenue, Mermaid Avenue, and Surf Avenue.
 Neptune Avenue becomes Emmons Avenue at Sheepshead Bay, while Surf Avenue becomes Ocean Parkway and then runs north toward Prospect Park.
 The north–south cross streets in Coney Island are numbered, with "West" prepended to their numbers.
 The street numbers run from West 1st Street at Coney Island's eastern border to West 37th Street at the western border, adjacent to Sea Gate.

 Coney Island contains several bicycle paths.
 The Ocean Parkway bicycle path terminates in the neighborhood, while the Shore Parkway bike path (part of the Brooklyn Waterfront Greenway) runs east along Jamaica Bay and west and north along New York Harbor.
 On-street bike lanes are marked on Neptune Avenue and other streets in Coney Island.
 In addition, the Riegelmann Boardwalk is open to cyclists during the daytime, though bicycling hours are restricted during the summer months.

 In 2019, NYC Ferry announced that the western part of Coney Island would be served by the Coney Island ferry route.
-The implementation of the Coney Island route was delayed indefinitely in 2022.
+The implementation of the Coney Island route was delayed indefinitely in 2022 due to local opposition that focused on safety and navigational issues.
+After the creekside ferry route was deemed unfeasible, a group of residents and politicians advocated for an ocean-side Steeplechase Pier Coney Island Ferry landing.
+In 2025, council member Justin Brannan, state senator Jessica Scarcella-Spanton, and the New York City Economic Development Corporation, oversaw the installation of a buoy that collects data on wind and wave conditions in the vicinity of the proposed Steeplechase Pier Coney Island Ferry landing to further study the feasibility of an ocean-side ferry landing at Coney Island.